DarkStarSword/3d-fixes/Lichdom Battlemage/README.md

 - If the 3D does not engage, try pressing alt+enter.
 If that doesn't work, change the screen mode to windowed then back to full screen.

-- If the images on the loading screens are slightly cut off (can happen after using windowed mode), change the resolution and then change it back.
+- If you notice the UI adjustment only partially works (i.e. text pushed back, but the background remains at screen depth, which can sometimes happen after using windowed mode) or the framerate is abnormally low, change the resolution and then change it back.